Juho Lallukka: Biography

 Lallukka commissioned the construction of a National Romantic style building, designed by architect Allan Schulman, at the corner of today's Vokzalnaya Street 7 (formerly Repolankatu) and Mayakovskogo Street (formerly Viskaalinkatu and Lallukankatu).
 The building is decorated with sculptures and ornaments by Eemil Halonen and other Finnish artists.
 It was completed in 1906.

-Lallukka was known as a social and bohemian gentleman who enjoyed gatherings and culture.
-One of his most famous sayings was “I'll pay!”, since he gladly covered the bill for his table companions.
-Lallukka spent evenings at the Espilä restaurant and at his home.

 He received the honorary title of commercial counsellor (kauppaneuvos) from Emperor Nicholas II in 1908.

 Before the First World War, Lallukka purchased an enormous quantity of grain from Saint Petersburg.
 Many people thought it was a typographical error.
 Then, the First World War broke out.
 Grain prices rose significantly, and Lallukka's estate made major profits.
 He had a sharp business instinct.

 In November 1913, Lallukka was on his way home from the Pamaus Society's clubhouse, which was his favorite place to spend evenings.
 He walked home with his coat open and caught pneumonia.
 Medicine could not help him, and Lallukka passed away a few days later.

-Juho Lallukka and his wife Maria, who managed the business after his death, were significant contributors to cultural and educational causes.
-The Vyborg CIty Library was built in his name in 1934, designed by the famous architect Alvar Aalto.
-His wife, Maria Lallukka, outlived him by ten years and died in 1923.
-A monument commemorating Juho and Maria Lallukka was erected in Vyborg in 1924.
-The monument was created by a sculptor Emil Halonen. on August 30, 1986, he was opened again on the former Russian military cemetery in Lappeenranta.
-The project was funded by the Industrialists' and Businessmen's Society Pamaus (Teollisuuden- ja liikkeenharjoittajain Seura Pamaus).

 On Southern Hesperiankatu and Apollonkatu in Helsinki stands the Lallukka Artists' Home, which was built with donations from Lallukka.
 The apartments in the artists' home are available to visual, performing, and musical artists.
 Its purpose is to secure the livelihood of artists.
 The building is owned by the Juho and Maria Lallukka Artists' Home Foundation.
 The building was completed in 1934.
 The list of the building's residents from 1934 onwards is impressive.
 It begins with composer and conductor Robert Kajanus, who founded the Helsinki Philharmonic Orchestra.
 There, for example, Ilmari Hannikainen, Armas Järnefelt, and Aarre Merikanto composed music.
 In the studios, among others, Ellen Thesleff, Tyko Sallinen, and Veikko Vionoja painted.
 Sculptors, in addition to many others, included Essi Renvall, Eila Hiltunen, and Kain Tapper.
 Lallukka housed leading figures of Finnish theatre such as Emmi Jurkka, Uljas Kandolin, and Tauno Palo.

 Lallukka is remembered in popular culture as an old-time patron who was sociable, humorous, and cheerful.
 He is remembered for his generosity, hospitality, and benevolence.
 For Lallukka, money was a tool through which he supported culture and education.